TU-Delft-DCC/TU-Delft-DCC.github.io/_sources/resources/curriculum.md

 * [R for Social Scientists](https://datacarpentry.org/r-socialsci/) - basic information about R syntax, the RStudio interface, how to import CSV files, the structure of data frames, how to deal with factors, how to add/remove rows and columns, how to calculate summary statistics from a data frame, and a brief introduction to plotting

 ## MATLAB
-* [Using git with MATLAB](https://admin.kuleuven.be/icts/onderzoek/wetsoft/software/matlab/pdf/versioning-git-matlab.pdf) - Introduciton into using MATLAB and version control with git
+* [Using git with MATLAB](https://admin.kuleuven.be/icts/onderzoek/wetsoft/software/matlab/pdf/versioning-git-matlab.pdf) - Introduction into using MATLAB and version control with git
 * [Programming with MATLAB](http://swcarpentry.github.io/matlab-novice-inflammation/) - Lesson from the Software Carpentries on the basics of programming with MATLAB

 ## Modular Code and testing